 Even Hamburg, on the northwestern side of the state, is just an hour and 20-minute drive away from the city.
-Perhaps you should book your AirBnb on the Jersey side for a less chaotic, more hometown Thanksgiving experience.
+And consider booking your AirBnb on the Jersey side for a less chaotic, more hometown Thanksgiving experience.
 There are countless places in West Orange, Jersey City, and Hoboken—just across the river—that'll be roasting up a traditional bird on this food-driven holiday in November.
-It would be wise to book yourself a table ASAP, though, because these joints certainly don't take long to fill up.
+It would be wise to book yourself a table ASAP, though, because these joints don't take long to fill up.

 Unique and extensive dining options ranging from a five-course tasting menu to a huge family-style buffet await at the Crystal Springs Resort in Hamburg.
 This upscale estate has an array of happenings planned for the holiday (including marshmallow roasts, gingerbread house decorating, and more) and it offers discounted stays, too, but you can drop in just for the turkey and pumpkin pie if you want to.

 The Grand Cascades Lodge traditionally offers a buffet in its Emerald Ballroom and a three-course Italian-inspired menu at Springs Bistro.
 Meanwhile, Crystal Tavern serves a traditional turkey dinner à la carte, and the Diamond Ballroom at Minerals Hotel in Vernon hosts a holiday buffet, complete with a children's buffet which features macaroni and cheese and pizza bagels.
 Additionally, top-rated New Jersey eatery Restaurant Latour will be cooking up a four-course and seven-course dinner for more sophisticated palettes.